honestly-nuts/SCore-Utils/README.md

 # Advantages over the original
   1. Is easier to contribute to:
     1. The original core-utils is written in c.
 And even though I **love** C as a language, I can't really say it is easy to work with.
-If you don't use an IDE, bulding big projects is a pain in the *cough* *cough* (make I hate you).
-Theres where python comes in handy, Python is an **interpreted langage**.
+If you don't use an IDE, building big projects is a pain in the *cough* *cough* (make I hate you).
+That's where python comes in handy, Python is an **interpreted language**.
 While it does impact its speed a little bit, comes with its advantages such as: platform independent, doesn't need to compile, etc. So no matter how many imports you have you just `./program` and it just works.
     Another advantage of python is that it's a very readable and semi-easy to learn language.
 So even if you don't know python but know other languages, you can easily modify the code after learning python over a weekend.